 At Discovery, we work to make aftercare arrangements for all of our patients, in an effort to maintain continuity of care.
 Outpatient and intensive outpatient clients are held accountable and supported by clinical staff during treatment to ensure a smooth transition back into the community and normal, everyday life.

 Discovery’s outpatient staff also aids clients in need of housing, and all clients receive appropriate referrals for physicians and mental health practitioners after completion of treatment.
-If you need quality IOP services to support your recovery journey, please call Discovery at (844) 433-1101 to get in contact with us and learn more about how we can help!
+If you need quality IOP services to support your recovery journey, please call Discovery to get in contact with us and learn more about how we can help!